panzerdp/dmitripavlutin.com/content/posts/008-hoisting/index.md

 [Try the demo.](https://jsfiddle.net/dmitri_pavlutin/nks9jmd7/)

-JavaScript moves the declaration `var myVariable` to the top of `double()`  scope and interpret the code this way:
+JavaScript moves the declaration `var myVariable` to the top of `double()`  scope and interprets the code this way:

 ```javascript
 function double(num) {